arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 It makes more sense when written in the style of a BDD method:

 ```
-When the cart contains more than 10k items doesn't crash
+The cart does not crash when it contains more than 10k items
 ```

 That's not a cosmetic difference.
 The former is about the actions